-After examining the data source, the next step is to map the source and target tables, attributes, or fields.
+After examining a data source in the workflow, the next step is to map the source and target tables, attributes, or fields.
 When a business has a large number of data sources in varying formats, it is advisable to use an automated data mapping tool.
 These tools match the source and destination entities using smart matching rules.

 Convert, Cleanse, and Load

-This step involves ensuring data quality by removing bad data, converting enterprise-wide data into a format suitable for the destination, and loading the transformed data into a data store.
+This step involves converting data into a destination-compatible format, cleansing out erroneous data, and finally loading the transformed data into a data store.

 Monitor and Adjust the ETL Workflows

 The final step is to check ETL workflows at periodic intervals to ensure that changing business requirements are incorporated into the data processing pipeline.